 In today's world of information overload and content excess, there seems to be a paradoxical rise in demand for the "richness of time/opportunity" inherent in one-time experiences.
 I feel this contains a hint for considering what we seek from communication within our modern information environment.

 Moving forward, ES-M-L functions/services will become more sophisticated across various SNS platforms, and users will adapt their communication accordingly.
-While observing these dual trends driven by the "visual communication shift in SNS," we must prepare for an era where "supporting consumers' self-expression and media-like activities will be leveraged even more effectively for corporate and brand promotion."
+While observing these dual trends driven by the "visual communication shift in SNS," we must prepare for an era where "supporting consumers' self-expression and media-like activities will be leveraged even more extensively for corporate and brand promotion."

 [Survey Overview]